Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

-In 2011, Dean Leffingwell codified SAFe, the Scaled Agile Framework, to help bring the success that small teams have enjoyed with various agile methodologies such as Scrum or XP but scaled to the enterprise.
+In 2011, Dean Leffingwell codified SAFe®, the Scaled Agile Framework, to help bring the success that small teams have enjoyed with various agile methodologies such as Scrum or XP but scaled to the enterprise.

 These include Disciplined Agile Development (DAD), LeSS, Scrum@Scale, Spotify, Lean Startup, hybrid combinations, and more.

-Short for Scaled Agile Framework, SAFe is a foundational platform that allows Agile-based delivery to scale for enterprise systems and software.
+Short for Scaled Agile Framework, SAFe® is a foundational platform that allows Agile-based delivery to scale for enterprise systems and software.

 It offers the same benefit to companies as Scrum does to Agile teams but at an enterprise level.
-A primary goal for SAFe is to align development to further business objectives.
+A primary goal for SAFe® is to align development to further business objectives.
 As a result, it is the world’s most popular framework for business agility.

-SAFe combines learnings from proven agile methodologies to create a platform that meets the requirements for software development within large enterprise programs.
-SAFe promotes alignment, collaboration, and delivery across large numbers of agile teams.
+SAFe® combines learnings from proven agile methodologies to create a platform that meets the requirements for software development within large enterprise programs.
+SAFe® promotes alignment, collaboration, and delivery across large numbers of agile teams.

 It was formed around four primary bodies of knowledge: agile software development, lean product development, systems thinking, and DevOps.

-Like Scrum, SAFe offers a flexible, evolving framework that meets incremental milestones to complete a larger project.
-Its structured and systematic approach drives the popularity of SAFe to project alignment and completion.
+Like Scrum, SAFe® offers a flexible, evolving framework that meets incremental milestones to complete a larger project.
+Its structured and systematic approach drives the popularity of SAFe® to project alignment and completion.

-Surviving (let alone thriving) in today's fast-changing world requires more than transforming just the IT operations.
+Surviving (let alone thriving) in today's fast-changing world requires more than transforming just IT operations.
 Becoming a truly lean and agile enterprise is the best bet for any organization aspiring to succeed.

 This calls for a framework that lets enterprises ‘fail fast and succeed even faster’ – and a fundamental shift in work, culture, and behavior.
 In addition, enterprises need to assess, test, analyze, and act upon new technologies.

 In addition, it aligns strategy and execution through Lean Portfolio Management.
-SAFe involves upper management on a portfolio level and combines planning with the enterprise’s strategic themes.
+SAFe® involves upper management on a portfolio level and combines planning with the enterprise’s strategic themes.

 In the past, the person who shouted the loudest may have got their work done, but they won't have this benefit anymore.
-In SAFe, work is prioritized with methods such as WSJF (Weighted Shortest Job First).
+In SAFe®, work is prioritized with methods such as WSJF (Weighted Shortest Job First).

-The SAFe framework also ensures that everyone from upper management to individual agile teams shares the same vision and goal, thus making the enterprise focus on the most important topics at hand.
+WSJF is a prioritization model used to sequence jobs, such as Epics, Features, and Capabilities, to provide maximum economic value the fastest.
+The SAFe® framework also ensures that everyone from upper management to individual agile teams shares the same vision and goal, thus making the enterprise focus on the most important topics at hand.
 It answers tough questions like -

-SAFe does it by dividing the work into value streams.
+SAFe® does it by dividing the work into value streams.
 A value stream consists of the steps that the company continuously repeats to deliver value to customers and users.

 Between 5 and 15 teams are typically involved with a value stream, and this grouping of teams is called an Agile Release Train popularly known as ARTs.
 An ART can contain up to 125 people and deliver an incremental value called Program Increment” every 8 to 12 weeks.